comsci-uwc-isak/unit-1-project-filipo18/README.md

 1. A baasic backup funcionality is avelible - YES

 ### Improvements
+Next time it would be good, if we have enaugh time, to create test programs for all of the scripts.
+Major problem current program has right now, which is making it harder to use (not simple as user wanted), is problem with installation and backup path.
+We don't know user's computer configuration and for user is hard to enter path with correct syntax.
+Antoher problem regarding paths is that we offer user option during installation process to change installation path.
+If he changes installation path that our uninstall script is not working anymore.
 improvements: test files, all the paths install uninstall backup